top of page

 Hatano

-A beautiful old house that served as the office of "Nanushi," one of the leaders of the village, during the Edo Period.
-Today, it offers a free travelers' lounge, rental offices and overnigh wooms.
+A beautiful old house that served as the village's administrative office during the Edo period.
+Today, it offers a travelers' lounge, rental offices, and overnight rooms.

 bottom of page